-The Vols have finished in the top 25 nationally the last six seasons, including the top 10 from 2008 through 2011.
+The Vols have finished in the top 25 nationally six of the last seven seasons, including the top 10 from 2008 through 2011.
 The team captured back-to-back SEC regular-season titles for the first time in program history in 2010 and 2011 and reached the finals of the NCAA Championships in 2010.
 In 2011, the team assumed the No. 1 national ranking for the first time since 1990.

 Tennessee returned to the top 10 in 2013 and was ranked as high as fifth nationally on their way to the quarterfinals of the NCAA Championships.
 The Vols played into the NCAA round of 16 in 2014, advancing from a road regional for the first time in program history with a 4-2 victory at Duke.

-In 2014, the Vols advanced to the round of 16 by advancing through a road regional for the first time in program history.
-The year was ultimately highlighted by Tennessee's first NCAA doubles championship in 34 years.
+The 2014 season was ultimately highlighted by Tennessee's first NCAA doubles championship in 34 years.
 Mikelis Libietis and Hunter Reese outlasted Ohio State's Peter Kobelt and Kevin Metka 7-6, 6-7, 7-6 in the title match.
 Woodruff coached Libietis and Reese to three national titles in two seasons (2013 ITA All-American, 2014 NCAA Championships, 2014 ITA All-American).
 They also won the 2014 Knoxville Challenger, becoming the first college team ever to do so.

 Since returning to Tennessee in 2002, Woodruff has helped the Vols earn 22 All-America and 32 All-SEC selections.